 The office has changed a lot over the last 50 years, from cubicle culture to open plan spaces, rigid structures to agile working.

-Now, we’re seeing the most important shift of all - towards hybrid office design.
-A change that not only impacts the layout of the workplace, but that represents a deeper cultural movement around how and where we work.
-And a path towards better work experiences for your people.
+Now, we’re seeing the most important shift of all - from a traditional office towards hybrid workplace design.
+A change that not only impacts the layout of the workplace, but reflects a deeper cultural movement around how and where we work.

 Having an ecosystem of spaces for different activities allows people to find the best setup for what they need to get done, including connecting virtually with their remote colleagues.
 Hybrid teams will need quiet, private spaces to conduct virtual meetings with remote workers.